Skip to Content

 Kristen hiking the stairs next to Lower Falls

 Lower falls is located about 0.4 miles down the Gorge Trail.
-This spot is another one of our favorite photography locations at Stony Brook State Park.
+This spot is another one of our favorite photography locations because its a picturesque sparkling cascade.
+We like Lower Falls because its a very steep waterfall with an impressive drop and we always like to admire it from the side as we walk up the stairs.

 4. Middle Falls